Information for students

 Students in LAWS3465/5165 - Sydney Law Review are encouraged to view the written assessment as an opportunity to prepare a piece of scholarly work that is of publishable quality.

 The Academic Convenor and/or Editors of the Sydney Law Review select up to two student assessments per semester for publication in the Review.
 Examples of previously published student papers are available for view under ‘Previous Issues’.

 There are two prizes awarded for student contributions to the Sydney Law Review:

 - The Peter Paterson Prize, established in 1988, is awarded annually for the best contribution to the Review on any topic.

 - The Sir Peter Heydon Prize is awarded annually for the best undergraduate contribution to the Review in the field of Constitutional, Administrative or International Law.

-The Sydney Law Review is edited in compliance with the Australian Guide to Legal Citation (3rd ed).
-It is recommended that student editors purchase the latest version of the guide.
+The Sydney Law Review is edited in compliance with the Australian Guide to Legal Citation (3rd ed), which can be accessed via the University of Sydney Library and/or online.